-This exciting eleven-piece ensemble plays a wide range of Latin musical styles, including merengue, samba, cha-cha-cha, mambo, Afro-Cuban, and rumba.
-In addition to Latin-Jazz standards by Tito Puente, Ray Barretto, Eddie Palmieri, Mario Bauza, Mongo Santamaria, Mark Levine, Poncho Sanchez, and others, the band plays original compositions as well.
+This exciting ensemble plays a wide range of Latin musical styles, including merengue, cha-cha-cha, mambo, Afro-Cuban, and rumba.
+The band plays original compositions and arrangements as well as Latin Jazz standards by Tito Puente, Ray Barretto, Eddie Palmieri, Mario Bauza, Mongo Santamaria, Mark Levine, Oscar Hernandez, Michael Philip Mossman, Poncho Sanchez, and others.

 The Ensemble varies in its instrumentation based upon the needs and demands of the selected repertoire.

 Music majors, non-music majors and students enrolled through the College of Extended Studies may participate in the Sac State Latin Jazz Ensemble.

 Placement in the Latin Jazz Ensemble is by audition only.

 Auditions for all jazz performing groups at Sacramento State will be held during the first day of class of each semester.
 The results from the audition are usually posted the following day.
 Sign-up sheets are posted on the Jazz Studies Bulletin Board (located outside the Music Recital Hall - across from M151) prior to the first week of classes.